Itinerary for Bolivia and Peru

-When I decided to go to Bolivia, I looked online for tour companies.
-I chose Fremen Tours because they are the only ones with the floating hotel on the Mamore River and they were highly recommended in the Rough Guide.
+Favorite thing: When I decided to go to Bolivia in 2003, I looked online for tour companies.
+I chose Freemen Tours - Andes & Amazonia because then they were the only ones associated with the floating hotel on the Mamore River and they were highly recommended in the Rough Guide.
 They did an excellent job.
-They are not cheap (about $200 per day for everything) but they have the contacts to handle the logistics, which turns out to be very important.
+They were not cheap (about $200 per day for everything) but they had the contacts to handle the logistics, which turns out to be very important.
 My primary contacts at Fremen were Winston Ford in their Atlanta office and David Fernandez in La Paz.
 I also met two excellent guides through Fremen, Mario Nina and Roberto Mendez.
 I'll tell more about them in subsequent tips.
 Fremen used Colque Tours for the 4WD tour out of Uyuni and Raices Turismo in Cusco, Peru.